liferay/lexicon-site/src/pages/docs/designPrinciples/typography.md

 #### Line Length

-In order to provide a comfortable continuous reading we recommend that, as far as possible, we recommend to adjust the texts of medium and long length to a line width within a range between 60 and 100 characters including spacing.
+In order to provide a comfortable continuous reading we recommend to adjust the texts of medium and long length to a line width within a range between 60 and 100 characters including spacing.
 In this way we favor an adequate reading rhythm avoiding too long lines that can force the look excessively and lose the horizontal reference, or too short lines that interrupt the reading very often and force a constant eye movement.

 ![line length expalanatory image](../../../images/LineLength.png)